 - Remove from heat and blend in a high-speed blender in batches until smooth.

-- I wait until it's cool, blend, and then reheat.
+- Serve or wait until the ingredients cool, blend, and reheat.

 - Just be sure if you are blending the soup when it's hot, you are very careful.